Keep both CLAT and AILET options open to maximize your chances.

 Candidates must work on utilising the given time effectively.
 Solving problems and puzzles can be time-consuming, so candidates must plan and allocate time as per their level of preparation to score maximum marks in the exam.

 Reading and comprehending the information accurately is very important in order to solve the problem correctly.
-Candidates must work on improving their reading and comprehension skills by engaging in regular reading habits through which they can grasp the assumptions and premise in the given statements fairly quickly.
+Candidates must work on improving their reading and comprehension skills by engaging in regular reading habits through which they can grasp the assumptions and premises in the given statements fairly quickly.

 Finally, candidates must refer to good books on CLAT logical reasoning to build a sound conceptual understanding to solve the problems.

 Given below is a list of books for the CLAT logical reasoning 2026 syllabus.
-The list is not exhaustive and candidates must consider various factors such as the author, publication, syllabus followed and availability of practice question papers before finalising the books.
+The list is not exhaustive, and candidates must consider various factors such as the author, publication, syllabus followed, and availability of practice question papers before finalising the books.

-Sl. no | Books |
+Sl.
+No | Books |

 1 | How to Crack Test Of Reasoning by Arihant Experts |